Seth-Scott/jetson_nano_frigateNVR/README.md

     * Camera size (`detect` `width` and `height`)
     * Items to track (`person`, `dog`, etc.)

-5. Append this to the root crontab:
+5. Add your user to the docker group:
     ```bash
+    $ sudo usermod -aG docker $USER
+    ```

+6. Append this to your user's crontab with `crontab -e`:
+    ```bash
     @reboot docker compose -f /home/nano/frigate/frigate.yml up -d
     ```
-6. Reboot Jetson Nano
+7. Reboot Jetson Nano
     ```bash
     sudo reboot
     ```

-7. Test that Frigate is running with `sudo docker ps`.
+8. Test that Frigate is running with `sudo docker ps`.
 You should get output like:

 ```bash
 CONTAINER ID   IMAGE                                    COMMAND                  CREATED             STATUS         PORTS                                                                                  NAMES
 1234567891   blakeblackshear/frigate:stable-aarch64   "/init python3 -u -m…"   About an hour ago   Up 3 minutes   0.0.0.0:1935->1935/tcp, :::1935->1935/tcp, 0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   frigate
 ```

-8. Navigate to Frigate in browser: `http://replace_this_with_frigate_ip:5000/`
+9. Navigate to Frigate in browser: `http://replace_this_with_frigate_ip:5000/`

-9. **BONUS: Object Detection With Google Coral**:
+10. **BONUS: Object Detection With Google Coral**:

     **ONLY PROCEED BEYOND THIS POINT IF YOU INTEND TO USE THE GOOGLE CORAL**